MarioMuco/TestAutomationSelenium/README.md

-# Detyrë Kursi : Ndërtimi i një Test Automation – framework duke përdorur Selenium dhe Java
+# Test Automation – framework using Selenium and Java

-## Lënda : Teknologjia e Testimit të Aplikacioneve
+- Organized using Page Object Model (POM) structure
+- Using asserts to do the verifications asked in different steps
+- Using wait methods (trying to avoid thread.sleep)
+- Configured Screenshot Capture on failure

-### Test 1: Register Test
+## Test 1: Register Test
 - Navigate to : https://demo.nopcommerce.com/
 - Click LogIn - Menu
 - Click Register - button